Lake Burley Griffin 10 Nov 2018

 Dear Rowers and Parents,

-The first regatta of the season is on this Saturday and we have about half the club rowing.
+The first full club regatta of the season is on this Saturday and we have over half the club rowing.
 All boys are required to attend the regatta for the duration of the regatta - whether you are rowing or not.
 Those not rowing will get to observe the mechanics of the regatta and begin to understand the many moving parts.
 Those not rowing will get to row / cox over coming regattas as their skill, competency and confidence increases.
-In addition we have the blessing of the boats ceremony after the regatta.

 The following information highlights what is occurring for the regatta this Saturday.

-A brief understanding of the categories follows - this is not the official definitions.
-This year we have moved to a grade system which is in essence time based / competency based.
-Unlike last year there is very little latitude for schools to enter crews in categories other than the category that they should be in.
-This will make it challenging to get all our age groups rowing together.
+The regatta is run on a grade system, in essence time based / competency based.
+There is very little latitude for schools to enter crews in categories other than the category that they should be in.
+More details on the grade system are available on the rowing ACT website.

-2. The boys rowing in races 1-7 are to be at Canberra Rowing Club (CRC) 80 minutes before their race start unless advised by their coach of different arrangements.
+2. The boys rowing in races 3 and 4 are to be at the Marist Shed 80 minutes before their race start unless advised by their coach of different arrangements.
 Please don't be late.

-3. All other boys are to go to Weston Park ie the end of Pescott Lane (near the mini train) ("The Fort Thing" on the goo=gle map) by 0730 to watch the first race with a Marist entry.
+3. All other boys are to go to Weston Park ie the end of Pescott Lane (near the mini train) ("The Fort Thing" on the goo=gle map) by 0735 to watch the first race with a Marist entry.
 Marist will be boating out of Weston Park, similar to previous seasons.
-However, some boats will need to be picked up at CRC.
+However, some boats will need to be picked up at the Marist Shed.
 Weston Park provides the best spot for viewing the races and getting an idea of what occurs at a regatta.
 A map of the area is at: http://goo.gl/maps/IfB0o

 5. Medals are awarded for first, second and third place and are not to be collected by the boys or parents during the regatta.
 A MCCRC representative will collect all the medals awarded to Marist at the end of the regatta and these will be presented back at CRC.
-The medal presentation will be held at CRC at 1:30 PM and the Blessing of the Boats from 2:00PM - 2:45PM at CRC.
-The whole club is required to attend.
-The Blessing of the Boats is our official start to the season and we will be welcoming some new boats into the MCCRC fleet.
+The medal presentation will be held at the Marist Shed at 3:20 PM.

 6. All the boys are to wear correct Marist sporting uniform (not house PE uniform) to and from the regatta and whilst at the regatta.
-Appropriate uniforms are the Marist zootie, Marist rowing clothing, the school tracksuit or the school light blue polo shirt.
-All boys are to wear the Marist zootie and only the Marist rowing hat in races - no other attire is allowed.
+Appropriate uniforms are the Marist zootie, Marist rowing clothing, white rowing sunshirt, the school tracksuit or the school light blue polo shirt.
+All boys are to wear the Marist zootie, white rowing sunshirt and only the Marist rowing hat in races - no other attire is allowed.
+All boys in the same crew are to have identical uniforms.

 7. Please bring a hat, water, sunscreen, food and warm clothing as it can be a demanding day in the cold / sun.
 And don't forget a chair.